NG-ZORRO/ng-zorro-antd/components/date-picker/doc/index.en-US.md

 There are four kinds of picker:

 - nz-date-picker
+- nz-year-picker
 - nz-month-picker
+- nz-week-picker
 - nz-range-picker
-- nz-week-picker

 **Note:** All input and output date objects are [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), you can manpulate it with [date-fns](https://date-fns.org/).

 ### Common API

-The following APIs are shared by nz-date-picker, nz-month-picker, nz-range-picker, nz-week-picker.
+The following APIs are shared by nz-date-picker, nz-year-picker, nz-month-picker, nz-week-picker, nz-range-picker.

 | Property | Description | Type | Default |
 | -------- | ----------- | ---- | ------- |